Tau enjoys winning debut for Brighton and Hove Albion vs Newport County | Goal.com

 Solly March's goal in the closing stages of normal time appeared to have earned the Premier League side victory against Michael Flynn’s men, nevertheless, the hosts equalised in the sixth minute of stoppage time through Adam Webster.

-During the extra time, Brighton fluffed several scoring opportunities with Lewis Dunk having his header getting saved by Tom King.
-The visitors had one last good chance when Neal Maupay teed up Tau 12 yards out, but he lowered his shot wide.
+During extra time, Brighton fluffed several scoring opportunities with Lewis Dunk having his header saved by Tom King.
+The visitors had one last good chance when Neal Maupay teed up Tau 12 yards out, but he placed his shot just wide.

 However, it was Brighton that reigned supreme during kicks from the penalty mark with Jason Steele making four shoot-out saves.